 - MS in Manufacturing Engineering, Wayne State University, 1995

 - BS in Business Administration, Michigan Technological University, 1980

-- Professional Certifications: CQE - Certified Quality Engineer, CQA - Certified Quality Auditor, CQMgr - Certified Quality Manager, CSSGB - Certified Six Sigma Green Belt, CPA - Certified Public Accountant - State of Michigan (licensed), CMA - Certified Management Accountant
+- Professional Certifications: CQE - Certified Quality Engineer, CQA - Certified Quality Auditor, CMQ/OE - Certified Manager of Quality/Organizational Excellence, CSSGB - Certified Six Sigma Green Belt, CPA - Certified Public Accountant - State of Michigan (licensed), CMA - Certified Management Accountant

 Johnson has over 30 years of experience including industrial, consulting, and academia starting at Michigan Tech in 1981 as an accounting instructor.
 Upon her departure in 1984, she worked for a variety of manufacturing and consulting firms, ultimately owning her own business supplying training and consulting primarily to the automotive industry in quality engineering and supply chain management, business assessment, and project management.
 In 1999, Johnson returned to the School of Business and Economics to teach operations management related courses.
 Johnson is married to Mark Johnson, Associate Professor (SOT), and they have three children – Anastasia, Vassiliy, and Maximillian, and their dog Baby.